pkp/pkp-docs/learning-ojs/en/journal-setup.md

 ## Categories

 In OJS 3.1.2 you can create Categories to organize your articles into thematic collections and provide another way for readers to access your content.
 Categories can be displayed as a browse block on your journal site and readers can select a category to view all articles in that category.
-You can place an article in a category by editing its metadata, which is explained in the [Production section of the Editorial Settings chapter](./editorial-workflow.md#production).
+You can place an article in a category by editing its metadata, which is explained in the [Production and Publication chapter](./production).
 This section explains how to create and edit categories.

 ![](./assets/learning-ojs3.1-categories-menu.png)